Mark Hunt: PRIDE Fighting Championship

 Hunt's mixed martial arts career saw him fight in events in Japan's PRIDE Fighting Championships.
 His first MMA fight was a submission loss to Hidehiko Yoshida, an Olympic gold medalist in judo.
 In his second fight, he defeated American wrestler Dan Bobish by TKO.
 Hunt stepped in as a late replacement for Sakuraba, and won a split decision against an outweighed PRIDE middleweight (205 lb) champion Wanderlei Silva.
-Silva, renowned for his brutal punching and Muay Thai clinch game, was neutralized by the hard-hitting Samoan and knocked down several times in the fight.
+Silva, renowned for his brutal punching and Muay Thai clinch game, was neutralised by the hard-hitting Samoan and knocked down several times in the fight.
 At the PRIDE Shockwave 2005 event, Hunt surprisingly defeated Mirko Cro Cop via a split decision, after his earlier loss to him in K-1.
 At PRIDE 31: Unbreakable, Hunt defeated Japanese boxer Yosuke Nishijima in the third round with a powerful one-two punch.

 Hunt's next fight was in the opening round of PRIDE's 2006 Open-Weight Grand Prix (PRIDE Total Elimination Absolute) on 5 May 2006.
 His opponent was Japan's Tsuyoshi Kohsaka, who he defeated by TKO in the second round.
 He then faced American catch-wrestler Josh Barnett at PRIDE Critical Countdown Absolute in the second round of the tournament.
-Hunt was immediately taken down by Barnett and ultimately lost to a kimura submission roughly two and a half minutes into the first round.
+Hunt was immediately taken down by Barnett and ultimately lost to a kimura submission roughly two-and-a-half minutes into the first round.

 Following that fight, Hunt next lost to PRIDE Heavyweight Champion Fedor Emelianenko at PRIDE Shockwave 2006.
 Hunt controlled Emelianenko most of the fight and even effectively countered an armbar early in the bout.
-Hunt's greatest chance of winning came when he was able to put Emelianenko in an americana.
+Hunt's greatest chance of winning came when he was able to put Emelianenko in an Americana.
 Unfortunately for Hunt, Emelianenko was able to fight through it and submit Hunt with a kimura.